gnormal/gnorm/site/content/cli/configuration.md

 # OutputDir
 StaticDir = "static"

+# NoOverwriteGlobs is a list of globs
+# (https://golang.org/pkg/path/filepath/#Match).
+If a filename matches a glob
+# *and* a file exists with that name, it will not be generated.
+NoOverwriteGlobs = ["*.perm.go"]

 # TablePaths is a map of output paths to template paths that tells Gnorm how to
 # render and output its table info and where to save that output.
 Each template